-COPS Office-funded SRO(s) are required to complete a National Association of School Resource Officers (NASRO) basic training course no later than nine months after the date shown on the award congratulatory letter.
-If a COPS Office-funded SRO leaves the recipient agency after completing the NASRO training, the recipient agrees to pay for the new SRO, who is assigned to backfill this position, to attend a NASRO basic training course.
-This new SRO must complete the training no later than nine months after being placed in the schools.
+COPS Office-funded SRO(s) are required to complete a National Association of School Resource Officers (NASRO) 40 hour basic training course.
+Course substitutions are not permitted.
+Training must be completed no later than nine months after the date shown on the award congratulatory letter or six months from the SRO hire date; whichever comes first.
+If a COPS Office-funded SRO leaves the recipient agency after completing the NASRO training, the recipient agrees to pay for the new SRO, who is assigned to backfill this position, to attend a NASRO 40 hour basic training course.
+The new SRO must complete the training no later than nine months after being placed in the school.
+If the officer has completed NASRO 40 hour basic training within the last 12 months prior to the award date, the condition has been fulfilled.
+Any longer than 12 months will require the officers to retake the course.
+The agency must contact the NASRO Grant Coordinator if they want funds to cover registration and travel costs.